John-Schem/Return_Checker/readme.md

 Generated <b>libReturn_Checker.so</b> will be contained in \<repo>/build/ directory

-## How to Test with Example Plugin
+## How to Test with Example Program

 Make sure to build the plugin first